What is DAI crypto and how does it work you ask? Are you sitting comfortably? Good, let’s start from the beginning.

 MKR holders can vote on anything from what the liquidity ratio will be to what interest rates to set for loans and savings.

-They can choose wether to trigger emergency shutdown and wether to vote in new collateral and Oracles.
+They can choose whether to trigger an emergency shutdown and whether to vote in new collateral and Oracles.

 This means that they have full autonomous control of the system.